sanjoy/playingwithpointers.com/_posts/2014-9-7-optimizations-and-the-jmm.markdown

 non-volatile reads and writes).
 Given that, we can show that `regV == 1` implies `regNV == 5`.

-[^seqcst]: interestingly, this isn't an axiom (even though we state as
+[^seqcst]: Interestingly, this isn't an axiom (even though we state as
     such).
 Any Java runtime providing _happens before consistency_ and _well-ordered executions_ automatically provides the "if correctly synchronized then sequentially consistent" invariant.